 Home Remedies for Cystic Fibrosis

-✓ Garlic — The natural volatile components in garlic help eliminate certain bacteria strains and boost your resistance to these infections.
-Add it to your meals or make a garlic paste and rub it on your chest as you sleep.
+Garlic — The natural volatile components in garlic help eliminate certain bacteria strains and boost your resistance to these infections.10 Add it to your meals or eat garlic raw.

-✓ Ginseng — Its impressive antibacterial properties can help eliminate bacterial infections that can attack your lungs.
+Ginseng — Its impressive antibacterial properties can help eliminate bacterial infections that can attack your lungs.11

-✓ Papaya — It works against harmful Staphylococcus and Bacillus bacteria strains, both of which are linked to lung problems.
+Papaya — It works against harmful bacteria strains, both of which may be linked to lung problems.14

-✓ Curcumin — This spice can reduce lung inflammation and exhibits antibacterial properties.
+Curcumin — This compound found in turmeric can reduce lung inflammation and exhibits antibacterial properties.15

-✓ Licorice — Its potent organic compounds can reduce pulmonary inflammation.
+Licorice — Some of its potent organic compounds can reduce pulmonary inflammation.16,17

-✓ Green tea — It contains catechins and other organic compounds that are linked to healthier respiratory systems, reduced infections and better immune system health.
-It also soothes the respiratory system and eliminates lung inflammation.
+Green tea — It contains catechins and other organic compounds that are linked to healthier respiratory systems, reduced infections and better immune system health.
+It also soothes the respiratory system and eliminates lung inflammation.18

 Do You Need a Lung Transplant?